skupperproject/skupper-website/input/start/index.md

     $ skupper status
     Skupper is not installed in 'ns2'.
 Use 'skupper init' to install.

-## Step 3: Establish the Skupper infrastructure in each namespace
+## Step 3: Install Skupper in each namespace

 The `skupper init` command installs the Skupper router, proxy, and related resources in the current namespace.